-As of the authorization date of these consolidated financial statements, the Company has not applied the following new and revised IFRS, that have been issued but not yet effective, which are not expected to have a material impact in the consolidated financial statements for future periods, considering that their applicability is not significant.
-The Company expects that the impacts will be mostly related to the revelations included in its consolidated financial statements, specially the IAS 7 and IFRS 7 modifications.
-The following are the IFRS modifications:
+As of the date of these consolidated financial statements, the Company had not applied the following amendments to the IFRS that have been issued, but are not yet effective, and the adoption of these amendments, except for IFRS 18, is not expected to have a material impact on the consolidated financial statements in future periods, considering that they are not of significant applicability.
+The amendments to the IFRS are included below:

-- Amendments to IFRS 16 Lease liability in a sale and leaseback (1) - Amendments to IAS 7 and IFRS 7 Supplier financing agreements (1) - Amendments to IAS 1 Classification of Liabilities as Current or Non-current (1) - Amendments to IAS 1 Classification of debt with covenants (1) - Amendments to IAS 21 Lack of exchangeability (2) - (1) Effective for annual reporting periods beginning on January 1, 2024. - (2) Effective for annual reporting periods beginning on January 1, 2025.
+- Amendments to IAS 21 Lack of exchangeability (1) - Amendments to IFRS 7 and IFRS 9 Classification and measurement requirement for financial instruments (2) - Modifications to IFRS 7 and IFRS 9- Nature-dependent electricity contracts (2) - IFRS 19 Subsidiaries without Public Accountability: Disclosures (3) - (1) Effective for annual reporting periods beginning on January 1, 2025. - (2) Effective for annual reporting periods beginning on January 1, 2026. - (3) Effective for annual reporting periods beginning on January 1, 2027.